 Water Use:

-Water is used for visitor facilities as well as various steam-driven and other working exhibits.
-Use was around 20ML and peaked at 32ML in the early 2000s.
+Water is used for visitor facilities as well as various steam-driven and working exhibits.
+Around 20ML of water was used, peaking at 32ML in the early 2000s.

 Implementation:

 The company introduced systems for treatment such as a reverse osmosis recycling system in the steam plant.
-Quality control and optimal utilization of existing storm water runoff by installing a hydro sieve to remove impurities and expanding storm water collection and storage capacity.
+Quality control and optimal utilization of existing storm water runoff is managed by a hydro sieve, a device that removes impurities and expands storm water collection and storage capacity.
 Finally, Sovereign Hill made an effort to install a gross pollutant separator.

 Results: